physion/ovation-docs/source/quick_start.rst

 Adding a new `Project`
 ######################

-This section shows you how to add a new `Project` object to the database.
+This section shows you how to add a new `Project` to the database.
 Projects are top-level entities in the Ovation data model, and are used to organize related Experiments.
 Projects may contain many Experiments, and Experiments can belong to more than one Project.

 To add a new `Project`, right click on the "Project Navigator" browser window and select 'Insert Project..'.